-The Group's fair value adjustment on biological assets for the years ended 31 December 2022 and 2021 was a positive fair value adjustment of USD 0.1m and USD 1.4m, respectively, which represents a negative USD 1.3m year-over-year change.
-The positive fair value adjustment in 2022 was primarily attributed to the realization of cost of production associated with US batches recognized as either sold or written off through cost of mortality.
+The Group's fair value adjustment on biological assets for the year ended 31 December 2023 was negative USD 14.1m vs upward USD 0.1m for the year ended 31 December 2022, which represents a negative USD 14.2m year-over-year change.
+The negative fair value adjustment in 2023 was primarily attributed to the expected decrease in upcoming 2024 price achievement of our Lead Batches held as of 31 December 2023, linked to the Q3 2023 temperature issue that caused lower harvest weights and a higher share of quality downgrades on these fish groups.